 Progress is measured through the use of post learning challenges at the end of each unit of learning and through the use of knowledge organisers/quizzes.
 These strategies support an accurate assessment of pupils’ knowledge and skills, enabling staff to ascertain how learning has been embedded in long term memory and also gaps in learning.

-We continually measure the impact of our curriculum by scrutinising pupils’ books, speaking to pupils about their learning and the use of internal assessments using the foundation subject tracker termly to triangulate children’s progress and learning.
+We continually measure the impact of our curriculum by scrutinising pupils’ books, speaking to pupils about their learning and how they feel they are progressing in their work.

 Roles and Responsibilities